CryptITAustria/evoting/README.md

 ### User API

+Run `npm i cryptit-e-voting-sdk` to install the package.

 Use the standard EVotingClient to allow authorized clients to cast votes in elections and verify results independently of the service provider.

 ```typescript